ptvan/ATACseq/README.md

 4a.
 Install all tools above locally and verify that they are callable from the command prompt

 5a.
-Change the `params.xxx` section of `main.nf` to change tool parameters.
-Alternatively, you pass them in when calling `nextflow run` in step 6a below)
+Edit the `params.xxx` section of `main.nf` to change tool parameters.
+Alternatively, you can pass parameters in when calling `nextflow run` in step 6a below

 6a.
 Run the workflow:
 ```